mmphego/mmphego.github.io/_posts/2019-10-08-A-few-ways-you-can-make-money-as-a-dev-or-non-dev.md

 ### Vlogging/YouTube (Monetization)
 Vlogging or video blogging is where you create and upload great videos on YouTube or other video sharing sites earn income.
 However, this niche requires a lot of commitment, time and creativity not forgetting content and delivery.

-The best thing about YouTube is that even if you eventually get tired of it, your videos will still continue to generate income off of Google ads revenue; making video creation one of the best ways to create a extra income.
+The best thing about YouTube is that even if you eventually get tired of it, your videos will still continue to generate income off of Google Ads revenue; making video creation one of the best ways to create a extra income.

 If your videos are special and people like it then you earn revenue by partnering with Google.
 A lot of people are making good income running their own channel on YouTube most of the YouTubers I follow have even left their full-time jobs and focus more on YouTubing - As with every bubble (think BitCoin) this is not sustainable as Google/YouTube keep updating their t's and c's, algorithms and related in order.

-Screenshot of my channel (Unfortunately my monetization has been disable until I get 4000 watch hours Ridiculous.)
+Screenshot of my channel (Unfortunately my monetization has been disabled until I get 4000 watch hours Ridiculous.)

 ![post image]({{ "/assets/youtube-monetisation.png" | absolute_url }})